- Quake (2021 on Windows, Windows Apps, PlayStation 4...)

 Detailed information on Quake 1 cheat codes for N64, PC and Sega Saturn

 Tenebrae is a modification of the quake source that adds stencil shadows and per pixel lights to quake.
 Stencil shadows allow for realistic shadow effects on every object in the game world.
 Per pixel lighting allows you to have fine surface details correctly lit.
 These are essentially the same algorithms as used by the new Doom game.

 Are you familiar with this game?
 Help document and preserve this entry in video game history!
 If your contribution is approved, you will earn points and be credited as a contributor.

 Contributors to this Entry

 Game added by robotriot.

 Zeebo added by chirinea.
 Nintendo 64 added by Kartanym.
-Windows Mobile, Acorn 32-bit, Amiga added by Kabushi.
+Amiga, Acorn 32-bit, Windows Mobile added by Kabushi.
 Windows added by The cranky hermit.
 Macintosh added by Ace of Sevens.
 SEGA Saturn added by quizzley7.

 Game added November 3, 1999.
 Last modified February 25, 2024.